More than just a union: a history of the AMA

-This is a document that has been published to help mark the 50 th anniversary of the Federal Australian Medical Association.
-It traces the AMA’s growth from fractious beginnings as an offshoot of a British parent to a truly Australian member organisation that was voted Best Lobby Group in the country in a 2006 survey of Federal politicians.
+Speaking at the National Press Club in Canberra, Dr Hambleton said the publication traces the AMA’s growth from fractious beginnings as an offshoot of a British parent to a truly Australian member organisation that was voted Best Lobby Group in the country in a 2006 survey of Federal politicians.

-“More Than Just A Union is deliberately called a history, not the history, and there is good reason for this,” Dr Hambleton said.
+“More Than Just A Union is deliberately called a history, not the history, and there is good reason for this.